 Before you jump in with your saw and nail gun, you want to make sure you’ve planned and budgeted for the heating and cooling needs of that new remodel.
 Here are five important considerations to discuss with your HVAC contractor.

 1. Do You Need to Upgrade to a Larger Unit?

 Many home remodeling projects are specifically to add more livable space in a home.
 They can include enclosing sunrooms or building out an attic into a bedroom.
 This can mean that your current HVAC unit, which was installed for your “pre-remodeled” space isn’t going to be large enough to handle the extra square footage.

-If you’re going to need a new HVAC unit to heat or cool the new addition, it’s best to know up front, so if you’re taking out a home equity loan or other loan to finance the home improvement project that expense could be included, and you won’t have any unexpected costs after the fact.
+If you’re going to need a new HVAC unit to heat or cool the new addition, it’s best to know upfront, so if you’re taking out a home equity loan or other loans to finance the home improvement project that expense could be included, and you won’t have any unexpected costs after the fact.